ajlevy246/Spritz/OPTIMIZATION.md

 >> We see that the algorithm successfully recovers the original light parameters on this well-posed problem.

 ### 2. Material Parameters Recovery - `Ill_Posed_Example/`
 This example is a more challenging problem recovering material properties (ambient, diffuse, and specular coefficients) of a reflective sphere.
-Since perturbations of these parameters don't effect the entire render and have less impact on individual pixels, the loss function is a less accurate representation of the difference between perturbations.
+Since perturbations of these parameters don't affect the entire render and have less impact on individual pixels, the loss function is a less accurate representation of the difference between perturbations.

 #### Ground Truth:
 <img width="500" height="500" alt="Ill Posed - Ground Truth" src="https://github.com/user-attachments/assets/8c11436b-09be-4222-a1ae-ce75f219d77d" />